korhore/duino-block-chain-smart-contract/roadmap/roadmap.md

  5. Upload your file

-     NFT is for a real thing, so this phase as done in 1. or 1. is this 5.
+     NFT is for the real thing, so this phase as done in 1. or 1. is this 5.

  6. Set up the sales process